wjbmattingly/Laia/egs/saint-gall/README.md

-# Parzival - IAM Historial Document Database
+# Saint Gall - IAM Historial Document Database

 The Saint Gall database presented in contains a handwritten historical manuscript from the 9th century, written in Latin by a single writter, using